mjz-smu/codelab_instructions/README.md

 Success rate: 100.00% (1/1)
 ```

-## Discover helfpul flags and notes about benchmark tests
+## Discovering helfpul flags and notes about benchmark tests

 While **iperf** is running, explore PKB benchmarks and flags.